-I then set myself a crazy goal of just getting my cashflow fixed and that required one month of spending only on the absolute absolute essentials.
+Then came the crazy goal of just getting my cash flow fixed which required one month of spending only on the absolute absolute essentials.
 It was a month of skipping meals along with super budget meals.
 There was no going out, no buying of anything and absolutely no fun.
 LOL It was tough, it really was!

-So month 1 was focused on the overdue debts and saving some money that would be my spending money for month 2.
+Month 1 was focused on overdue debts and saving some money that would be my spending money for month 2.

 What I think about debt now

-That year or so paying off debt and dealing with creditors when debit orders bounced was seriously stressful and coming to realise how terrible you’ve managed your money is not fun.
+That year or so paying off debt and dealing with creditors when debit orders bounced was seriously stressful!
+Coming to realise how terrible you’ve managed your money is not fun.
 My debt story taught me valuable lessons and I now know how empowering it is when you fix your finances!

 I refuse to get into any debt ever again.

-Not everyone can buy a house for cash so I did take out a home loan though but I thought long and hard about it.
+Not everyone can buy a house for cash so I did take out a home loan (which is now paid), but I thought long and hard about it.
 I sold my house in Joburg and bought a small place in Cape Town.
-But, the debt is manageable and I am focusing on paying off my home loan instead of investing.
+But, the debt was manageable and I focused on paying my home loan instead of investing.
 Not everyone agrees with that strategy and that’s okay.
-I did however pay my home loan in under 5 years from purchasing it.
+I did however pay my home loan in under 5 years.
+I’m happy and stress-free!

 Things are very different once you’ve decided to not take on any debt.
 Firstly, your whole salary is yours to do with as you please.
 You can plan forward by saving for special upcoming events, invest money, enjoy some treats and do it all within your budget.